cvcheung/raytracer/README.md

   * `xfz`

 ## Futurework
-* triangles
+* more unit tests
+* bounding boxes (there is a current implementation, but it is hard to see performance difference)
 * perlin noise
-* matrix transformations

 ## Sample Images
 ![shiny]